davidgraeff/aspect-oriented-ipstack/README.md

 * Start cmake-gui and select the top directory as source and the "build" directory as build directory.
 * Click __"configure"__.
 You will be presented with some build options that are discussed in the following sections.
+The configuration editor will be started after clicking on configure in cmake for the first time.
+If you want to reconfigure, select __KCONFIG_RECONFIGURE__.

 About multitasking support
 --------------------------